 culture of Britain.
 It was a name given to a person born at Christmas.
-During the Middle Ages, many nicknames referred to various religious festivals, medieval name days, or the particular day of the week when feudal
+During the Middle Ages, many nicknames referred to various religious festivals, medieval name days, or the particular day of the week when

 services were fulfilled.